-Temporary visitors to Japan will need a visitor visa for stays of up to 90 days, although citizens from countries such as the USA, UK, Canada and Australia, as well as EU nationals, are exempt from this.
+Temporary visitors to Japan will need a visitor visa for stays of up to 90 days, although citizens from countries such as the USA, the UK, Canada, Australia and New Zealand, as well as EU nationals, are exempt from this.

-However, if intending to stay in Japan for longer than three months, all visitors will need to apply for a long-term visa.
+All visitors intending to stay in Japan for longer than three months or engage in paid work will need to apply for a long-term visa.
 While on a tourist visa in Japan, sightseeing and tourist activities are allowed, but engaging in employment is illegal.

 Long-term visas for Japan

 Those intending to live and work in the country for an extended period must apply for a long-term visa for Japan.
 There are different requirements depending on one's purpose in the country.
 Long-term visas should be applied for before entry into Japan.
 Work permits for Japan fall under this category.